 - 12 Nov 2021

 As one of Europe’s leading research universities, Ludwig-Maximilians-Universität (LMU) in Munich is committed to the highest international standards of excellence in research and teaching.
 Building on its more than 500-year-long tradition, it offers a broad spectrum that covers all areas of knowledge within its 18 Faculties, ranging from the humanities, law, economics and social sciences, to medicine and the natural sciences.

-The Faculty of Biology invites applications for a Professorship (W2) (6 years/tenure track) of Microbiology commencing as soon as possible.
+The Faculty of Biology invites applications for a Professorship (W2) (6 years/tenure track) of Quantitative Evolutionary Cell and Developmental Biology commencing as soon as possible.

-Teaching in the Bachelor and Master programs, as well as participation in the teacher training program and minors in Biology at the Faculty of Biology is required.
+Teaching in the Bachelor and Master programs at the Faculty of Biology is required.

 LMU Munich seeks to appoint a highly qualified junior academic to this professorship and, therefore, especially encourages early-career scholars to apply.
 Prerequisites for this position are a university degree and a doctoral degree or a comparable specific qualification.
 With an excellent record in research and teaching to date, prospective candidates will have demonstrated the potential for an outstanding academic career.

 The initial appointment will be for six years.
 After a minimum of three years, it can be converted into a permanent position pending a positive evaluation of the candidate’s performance in research and teaching as well as his or her personal aptitude and if all legal conditions are met.

 This professorship is funded by the Tenure Track Programme of the German Federal Government and the Federal States.